abdullol/dsa_notes/README.md

 -Storage structure has memory stored in computer system (e.g. RAM) data gets deleted once function is complete<br />
 -file structure has memory stored in auxillary memory (harddrive, usb)  where we have to delete or modify it manually<br />
 **in 2D Array Data** is stored in rows and column wise, i.e. Row-major order and Column-major order<br />
+**Linkedi List Datastructure: ** <br />
+-its is linear DS or sequence of data objects where elements are not stored in adjacent memory locations rather elements are linked using pointers to form a chain. each object is called Node.
+Each node has 2 item, data field and reference to the next node. entry point in a linked list is called head.
+Where the list is empty, Head has null reference and the last object has reference to null.<br />
+-LS is a dynammic DS, it has ability to grow and shrink as needed